 - Certification – verifying that businesses meet the criteria of ownership to qualify as a minority/ women-owned business.

 - Outreach – seeking diverse suppliers through active involvement with minority development organizations and participation in various trade show events

-Please submit the above forms to Sonya Cunningham at firstname.lastname@example.org.
-If you have any questions she can be reached at (864) 455-0115.
+Please submit the above forms to Brandon Coker at BCoker@ghs.org.

 A Statement From our CEO

-At Greenville Health System, weÕre committed to advancing supplier diversity because itÕs good for our organization and good for our community.
+At Greenville Health System, we are committed to advancing supplier diversity because it is good for our organization and good for our community.
 As a result of our supplier diversity initiative, formally endorsed by our Board of Trustees in 2006, we have expanded the number of minority and women owned business partners while simultaneously making progress on important quality and cost management initiatives.
 We are proud of our track record of creating new business partnerships and we’re excited by the role we can play in supporting the success of businesses throughout our entire community.